There is a high threat from terrorism.

 The atmosphere at demonstrations can change quickly and without warning.
 Police may use water cannon, tear gas, birdshot or live ammunition for crowd control.

 There have been several violent clashes since July 2013 resulting in a large number of deaths.
 Most of the clashes have taken place in Cairo and Alexandria.
-At protests in Cairo, Alexandria and Fayoum on 24 and 25 January 2014 there were at reports of around 80 deaths.
+At protests in Cairo, Alexandria and Fayoum on 24 and 25 January 2014 there were reports of around 80 deaths.
 There are ongoing protests and clashes within university campuses across the country.
-A number of people have been killed or injured during tribal clashes in the district of east Aswan since 4 April.
-Train services between Cairo and Aswan have been suspended.

 If you become aware of any nearby protests, leave the area immediately.
 Don’t attempt to cross road blocks erected by the security forces or protesters.
 Make sure you keep valid photographic identification with you at all times.
 Take particular care in areas with a history of regular protests.
-At protests on 24 and 25 January westerners, including British Nationals, were singled out and attacked by some protestors.
-See Safety and security
+At protests on 24 and 25 January 2014 westerners, including British Nationals, were singled out and attacked by some protestors.